 The Step-Up Rule

 The community property system can impose tax consequences in the event of divorce.
 However, it can offer substantial tax benefits for couples who own real estate and stay married in the event of the death of the first spouse.
-In community property states, the code can “step up” the tax basis of such property to fair market value.
-Non-community property states only step up half of the value.
-This can result in a major income tax advantage with regards to depreciated real estate when the surviving spouse wants to sell.
+In community property states, for example, the code can “step up” the tax basis of such property to fair market value.
+On the other hand, non-community property states only step up half of the value.
+As a result, this can be a major income tax advantage with regards to depreciated real estate when the surviving spouse wants to sell.

 From our experience, we have seen judges regularly require both spouse to file bankruptcy if one tries to do so.
 So, in community property state, both spouses usually must agree to file bankruptcy.